 Professional Indemnity Insurance for Building Contractors (Design and Construct)

 Building contractors are increasingly taking on a design liability, either by employing their own designers in-house or by assuming a liability when sub-contracting out the design element.
-This is called Design & Construct (or Design & Build) and it requires a specific type of professional indemnity (PI) insurance cover.
+This is called Design and Construct Insurance (or Design & Build) and it requires a specific type of professional indemnity (PI) insurance cover.

 • Competitive premiums